Learning Plan for Quick Mastery

 - Basics and Common Types of Binary Trees

-- Recursive/Level Order Traversal of Binary Trees
+- Recursion/Level Order Traversal of Binary Trees

-- Recursive/Level Order Traversal of Multi-way Trees
+- Recursion/Level Order Traversal of Multi-way Trees

 Three Templates for Level Order Traversal

-The first one, the simplest method:
+The first, simplest method:

 void levelOrderTraverse(TreeNode root) {